yoching/Presentations/202009TEASwift@CocoaHeadsPrague/TheElmArchitectureAndSwift.md

 - inspired by TEA apparently
 - high quality
 - Effect is very close to Cmd in TEA
-- Yoshi's thought: Finally TEA came to reality.
+- 🙂Finally TEA came to reality.
 It's no more "experimental" architecture

 ---
+# Common factor in new architecture: Enum based actions

+- In new architecture, actions are often represented as **types** (usually enum)
+  - e.g.) actions are represented as **functions/methods** in other architectures like MVC, MVVM
+  - easier to test, easier to handle because they are value types
+- Lots of architecture going towards this direction

+---
-# Comparison with other architectures
+# Comparison with other architecture

 | Architecture | Enum based Action | Virtual View |
 | --- | --- | --- |